0x131315/emeritux/README.md

 # emeritux.sh

-**A BASH script to build Enlightenment 23 GIT on Linux Mint 19.1 Tessa**
+A Bash script to build Enlightenment 23 GIT on Linux Mint 19.1 Tessa

 ## **Get started**